 Inside the tone unit, words will be organised hierarchically (what a word, hah), so to say, by their importance.
 Your next step will be to learn the hierarchy of these words and ways how they are connected together.
 If it seems like a lot of work, no, it isn’t.
 It’s, again, quite logical.
 It’s focused work and it is some work, yes.
 But it is much better than just ‘listen to as much English as possible for a long time’ without any control of what’s happening with your English skills.

-Divide this ‘stream’ you hear into units and then learn how words work together inside each unit.
-This way, you will focus on and start improving.
+Divide this ‘stream’ you hear into into units and then learn how words work together inside each unit.
+This way, you will focus and start improving.
 And you will start understanding English, even the films, quite soon (of course, if your vocabulary is good enough 🙂

-– listening is a skill to train; you can’t learn to listen to the right way just by random listening;
+– listening is a skill to train; you can’t learn to listen the right way just by random listening;

 – don’t be afraid to vary the difficulty of your listening material;